 Many of the staff at Hampton School are themselves Oxbridge graduates and are excellently placed to provide advice and academic support.

-The Hampton Extended Learning Programme (or HELP for short) is a programme of extended learning open to boys in the Second to Fourth years
+The Hampton Extended Learning Programme (or HELP for short) is a programme of extended learning open to boys in the Second Year and above.

 A number of boys undertake projects in the form of extended essays on an area of personal interest, as well as creative projects such as building a model.
 Each student is overseen by a member of staff and the skills gained and demonstrated by the boys will be of great use to them as they move up the school.
 We are in an age where, increasingly, academic success is measured by exam results; one of the main aims of HELP is to encourage a love of learning for learning’s sake.
 The aims of HELP are: